 Rogue Euro Specifications

-- Fully IWF-spec’d bar.
-28 mm shaft, 20 kg men’s Olympic barbell.
+- IWF-spec’d bar, 28 mm shaft, 20 kg men’s Olympic bar

-- Needle bearings (5 per sleeve.)
+- Needle bearings (5 per sleeve)

-- Friction welded sleeves.
+- Friction welded sleeves

-- Polished chrome finish (sleeves and shaft.)
+- Polished chrome finish (both sleeves and shaft)

-- Moderate knurl with passive center.
+- Moderate knurl (Rogue’s standard knurl) with passive center

-- Standard Olympic hash marks.
+- Olympic hash marks

-- Above average elasticity.
+- Above average elasticity

-- 16¼” loadable sleeve length (~413 mm).
+- 16¼” loadable sleeve length (~413 mm)

-- Made in Ohio, USA.
+- Made in Ohio, USA

-- Lifetime warranty.
+- Lifetime warranty

-- $695 including domestic shipping.
+- $695 including domestic shipping

 I’ve actually got very little to say on the subject of the “European steel.”
 Despite my efforts, I was unable to dig up anything factual regarding the superiority of EU steel over US steel for barbell manufacturing.
 Other than the anecdotal statement in the Euro product description regarding EU bars and whip (an obvious reference to Eleiko), there was nothing explaining how or why EU steel is superior for this application.
 It may very well be the best steel in the history of everything, but I just don’t know, so I can’t really say anything else about it.

-Having said that, the shaft is 215,000 PSI; exactly the same as Eleiko.
+Having said that, the shaft is 215k PSI; exactly the same as Eleiko.
 It’s a massive upgrade to the 190,000 PSI shaft used for the Euro’s predecessor.
 No matter where the steel comes from or where it also could have come from, it’s a damn nice shaft, and that’s all that really matters.

-Rogue Euro – Spin!
+Rogue Euro Review – Sleeve Rotation

 The Euro has incredibly smooth spin; it’s both consistent and surprisingly quiet.
 In addition to paying close attention to turnover, I rack tested both the rotation of the sleeves around the shaft (loaded and unloaded) and the shafts ability to rotate freely within the sleeves.
 In all cases, rotation was nothing short of impressive.

-You may be tempted to tell me that having a bar set to spin while sitting in a rack says absolutely nothing about how a bar performs during a lift, and I’d be inclined to agree with you.
+You may be tempted to tell me that having a barbell set to spin while sitting in a rack says absolutely nothing about how a bar performs during a lift, and I’d be inclined to agree with you.
 However, spin tests can actually make spotting problems with a bar much easier.

 The only real unknown in terms of the Euro’s rotation is how well the bearings will hold up over time.
 I don’t mean will it still spin a year from now, I mean will it still spin 10 or 20 years from now.
 Unfortunately I cannot test for that, I just have to put my faith in the R.